Welcome to the Division of Medical Sciences

 - Victoria Heritage Foundation: Fellowships for graduate students in the area of biomedical and neuroscience.
 Amount awarded:$6K (January 2012-June 2012)

-- NSERC Engage Grant in partnership with StressMarq - a local biotech company to generate new pannexin antibodies
+- NSERC Engage Grant ($25,000, 2013) in partnership with StressMarq - Generation of novel Pannexin antibodies, PI: Swayne

 - Heart & Stroke Foundation of BC & Yukon - Peripheral nerve stimulation to enhance recovery from ischemic cerebral stroke.